DrGBL/HLA_UKB/step.03.pipeline_result_processing/README.md

 ***08.build_vcf_plink_aa.sh***: this builds the vcf and the plink files for the amino acid association studies.

+***09.coverage_histograms***: makes histograms of number of reads per gene at exon 2 (exon 3 for DRB3 and DRB8). i.e. supplementary figure 1 in the manuscript.

 ## Note for the amino acids
 Amino acids position are numbered according to the reference IMGT-HLA sequence.
 Therefore, there can be protein "indels", which cannot be directly numbered without disrupting the rest of the protein alignment numbering.
 Hence, we used the following convention:
 - Amino acid variant IDs are named gene_position e.g. for gene A, position 123: A_123.